black-hole-group/fermipy-tutorial/README.md

 This activity has a total duration of about 4 hours and is organized as follows:

 1. [Download and install](./pre-requisites.md) required software and data files *before the lesson starts*
-2. Overview of *Fermi* Gamma-ray Telescope ([slides](https://speakerdeck.com/rsnemmen/overview-of-fermi-gamma-ray-telescope))
+2. Presentation: Overview of the *Fermi* Gamma-ray Telescope ([slides](https://speakerdeck.com/rsnemmen/overview-of-fermi-gamma-ray-telescope))
+3. To follow the tutorial, first [launch the analysis environment](./pre-requisites.md#4-launch-a-docker-container-instance)
-3. Hands-on activity 1: Estimating dark matter cross section from Fermi LAT observations
+4. Hands-on activity 1: Estimating dark matter cross section from *Fermi* LAT observations
-4. Hands-on activity 2: The gamma-ray spectrum and light curve of a blazar
+5. Hands-on activity 2: The gamma-ray spectrum and light curve of a blazar

 # Authors / contact